 - A. Engage in conduct that is disorderly.
 Examples of disorderly conduct include but are not limited to: - 1.
 Running in hallways. - 2.
 Making disruptive noise. - 3.
-Using language or gestures that are profane, lewd, vulgar or abusive, or public display of affection. - 4.
-Engaging in any willful act, which disrupts the normal operation of the school community. - 5.
-Trespassing.
+Using profane, lewd, vulgar or abusive language/gestures, or engaging in public display of affection. - 4.
+Engaging in any willful act, which disrupts the normal operation of the school community. - Trespassing.
 All visitors must sign in.
 Non-enrolled students are not permitted on school property without an appointment.
 Visitors will be directed to their destination after signing in and their appointment is confirmed.

 - 6. Students who are suspended from school are not allowed on school property (or at school sponsored functions). - 7.
 Misuse of computer/electronic/phone communications, including any unauthorized use of computers, software, or internet/intranet account; accessing inappropriate websites; accessing confidential student/staff information; or any other violation of CITI acceptable use policies. - 8.
 Obstructing vehicular or pedestrian traffic or being transported to or from school in violation of CiTi vehicle safety policy #6250 (See Appendix). - 9.
 Students are prohibited using in an operational mode any paging device, cellular telephone, laser pointer or pen or any other type of telecommunications or imaging device during instructional time, except as expressly permitted in connection with authorized use in classrooms.
 While students are permitted to possess such devices during the school day, they are prohibited from using them in any manner which invades the privacy of students, employees, volunteers or visitors.
 Students are not permitted to use any form of information technology, including their own personal devices, to record, intimidate, bully, harass or threaten others.
 If a student violates this prohibition, then he/she is subject to discipline under this provision and/or any other provision in the District Code of Conduct that may be applicable to the circumstances involved.
-Any electronic device that is permitted on school property is encouraged to be kept on the person and in a concealed manner. - B. Engage in conduct that is insubordinate or disruptive.
-Examples of insubordinate or disruptive conduct include, but are not limited to: - 1.
-Being disrespectful or failing to comply with the reasonable requests of teachers, school administrators, or other CiTi personnel. - 2.
-Being in inappropriate areas, or leaving class or school without permission. - 3.
-Intentionally damaging or destroying the personal property of a student, teacher, administrator, other CiTi personnel, or any visitor lawfully on school property, including graffiti or arson. - 4.
-Intentionally damaging or destroying CiTi property or grounds. - 5.
-Intentionally posting dishonest, damaging and/or profane statements or photos to an internet site or social media resulting in emotional harm or disruption of academics. - 6.
-Intentionally being dishonest/lying in relation to academic or discipline related issues. - C. Engage in conduct, which is violent.
-Examples of violent conduct include, but are not limited to: - 1.
-Committing an act of violence (such as hitting, biting, spitting, kicking, punching, scratching, throwing objects, pulling hair) upon a student, teacher, administrator, other CiTi personnel, or visitor or attempting to do so. - 2.
-Possessing a weapon.
-Authorized law enforcement officials are the only persons permitted to have a weapon in their possession while on school property or at a school function. - 3.
-Displaying what appears to be a weapon. - 4.
-Threatening to use any object to cause bodily harm. - 5.
-Engaging in harassing conduct, verbal threats, intimidation, or abuse that reasonably causes or would reasonably be expected to cause a student to fear for his or her physical well-being. - D. Engage in any conduct that endangers the safety, morals, health or welfare of others.
-Examples of such conduct include, but are not limited to:
+Any electronic device that is permitted on school property is encouraged to be kept on the person and in a concealed manner.